EngenhariaSoftwarePUCRS/Laboratorio_de_Redes_de_Computadores/TF_ARPSpoofing/README.md

 To perform the ARP Spoofing attack, you will need to access each container and run the following commands:
 To make it easier, we adopted the standard of using localhost:8080 as the `attacker`, localhost:8081 as the `gateway`/router, and localhost:8082 as the `victim`.

-To get the container IPs, you can run the following command:
+To get the container IPs, you can run the following command on your original environment (the one you ran the `docker compose up` command):

 ```bash
 $ scripts/get-container-ips.sh